 CELTA training in Lisbon

-Teaching English as a foreign language (TEFL) could allow you to pursue a career that sees you travel the world, make friends across continents and help your students achieve their life goals.
-It is a thoroughly rewarding and life enhancing experience.
-Why not start this adventure in Portugal, sign up to get your Cambridge CELTA Certificate in one of the best locations: Lisbon, Portugal.
+Teaching English as a foreign language (TEFL) can be a thoroughly rewarding and life-enhancing experience, enabling you to pursue a career that can offer better job prospects, allowing you to travel the world, and helping your students achieve their life goals.
+Why not start this adventure and sign up for your Cambridge CELTA Certificate with International House Lisbon and Torres Vedras?

 What does the CELTA involve?